cih23/PeaKD/README.md

     * saving_criterion_acc: if the model's val accuracy is above this value, we save the model.
     * saving_criterion_loss: if the model's val loss is below this value, we save the model.
     * load_model: specify a directory if you want to load a checkpoint.
-* First, We begin with finetuning the teacher model. do the followings:
+* First, We begin with finetuning the teacher model
     ```
     run script
     python PeaKD/NLI_KD_training.py \